Biology Riddles

 Answer: Cilia.

-Biology Cell Riddles For Kids tell us about basic biological concepts and also enhance their critical thinking skills.
+Biology Riddles With Answers About Cells tells us about basic biological concepts and also enhances critical thinking skills.
+Students learn about organs, tissues, and cellular functions without feeling overwhelmed by terminology.
 Cells are like tiny superheroes, working hard to keep us alive.
-This promises to spark curiosity and provide an entertaining way for children to grasp the essential functions of cells by using biology riddles.
+These biology riddles promise to spark curiosity and provide an entertaining way for children to grasp the essential functions of cells.

 1. I am involved in cell division, but I’m not DNA.
 I help with structure, but I’m not a wall.
 What am I?